sportsclimbs/sportclimbs-2/content/peak/stoney/darlton/darlton-quarry-main-wall.md

 good sustained face to a mean overlap.

 **8. Blue View (6c+)**
-the vague blunt arete has a suprisingly tough sequence of moves.
+the vague blunt arête has a suprisingly tough sequence of moves.

 **9. The Knew (6c+) *&starf;***
 the thin crackline with good moves and a hard finishing move to the belay.